Analysis | Peter Navarro wants you to know they only intended to overthrow the government peacefully

-After all, he continued, their plan — the middle-aged-guys-who-like-action-movies-named “Green Bay Sweep” — was in place, with scores of Republicans ready to object to the results of the 2020 presidential vote in six states.
+After all, Navarro continued, their plan — the middle-aged-guys-who-like-action-movies-named “Green Bay Sweep” — was in place, with scores of Republicans ready to object to the results of the 2020 presidential vote in six states.
 “All this required was peace and calm on Capitol Hill,” he added, pointedly, as though the riot that unfolded on Capitol Hill was an unwelcome detriment to Trump’s otherwise sober effort to steal the presidency.

-It’s admittedly hard for me not to make obvious my complete disdain for this line of argument.
-Just on its face, the distinction being drawn is next to useless, the equivalent of a guy opening fire on someone and then trying to absolve himself of blame by arguing that it was someone else’s bullet that actually dealt a fatal wound.
+It’s admittedly hard for me to hide my complete disdain for this line of argument.
+Just on its face, the distinction being drawn is next to useless, the equivalent of a guy opening fire on someone and then trying to absolve himself of blame by arguing that it was someone else’s bullet that dealt a fatal wound.
 Oh, your plan to overthrow Biden’s victory had the same intended outcome but would have resulted in 100 percent fewer broken windows?
 Well, our collective apologies for inconveniencing you with any questions.

 But, more broadly, Navarro’s assertions about both cause and effect are complete nonsense.
-He trotted out a familiar rationale for the desire to object to the election results: long-debunked claims of voter fraud, frustration that the courts had rejected those claims as inconsequential, and the idea that the vote was tainted in six states that preferred Biden to Donald Trump demanding congressional intervention.
+He trotted out a familiar rationale for the desire to object to the election results: long-debunked claims of voter fraud, frustration that the courts had rejected those claims as inconsequential, and the idea that the vote was tainted in six states that preferred Biden to Donald Trump and demanding congressional intervention.

 Speaking to Melber as the self-described guy who had “done the homework,” Navarro claimed that, on Jan.
 6, the “election was still in doubt and would be until it was certified.”
 Neither of those things was true; there was no doubt about the election result, as multiple reviews of those results and the utter inability to demonstrate evidence to the contrary made clear.
 Nor was the election “not certified”: Each state had certified its results and submitted its electoral votes with an accompanying “certificate of ascertainment” to Washington to be counted.
 There is a shaky procedure in place for contested electoral votes to be adjudicated, but the Trump-Navarro-Bannon (and -John Eastman) plan was a novelty, letting Republican-led legislatures have a do-over on what their electorates had already decided.